kozec/sc-controller/docs/protocol.md

 If controller with specified controller_id is known, daemon responds with `OK.` Otherwise, `Fail: no such controller` error message is sent.

-#### `Gesture: side resolution`
+#### `Gesture: side up_angle vh_preference`
-Requests gesture to be detected on one of pads - "side" can be LEFT or RIGHT.
+Requests gesture to be detected on one of pads. 'side' can be LEFT or RIGHT.
-'resolution' is integer from 2 to 6 and specifies grid size used in gesture detection.
+'up_angle' is angle in radians and sets how much should be gesture input rotated.
+'vh_preference' is angle determining how much should gesture output prefer vertical/horizontal directions before diagonals.
+Setting this to 45 completely disables diagonal movement.

 Daemon always responds with `OK.` unless request cannot be parsed.
 Then, when gesture detection is completed, daemon sends